 If you’re looking for fun things to do in the snow with your little explorers this winter, we have put together some great ideas for you.
-From catching snowflakes to making snow angels, we have something for everyone.
+From catching snowflakes to building a fort, we have something for everyone.

 1) Go sledging

 If you haven’t got a sledge, you can make one from some cardboard and a plastic bag

 and you and the children can be swooshing down the snowy hills in no time!
 So grab your little ones’ mittens and bobble hats